Reablement & Care Services

 All STEPS and CORCARE teams have recently been inspected by CQC and have been judged as “Good” overall.

-Our STEPS Mid and CORCARE Teams have recently changed some details on their registration and therefore do not have an up to date Inspection report to publish, however both teams have been inspected and rated as Good.
+Our STEPS Mid Team have recently changed some details on their registration and therefore do not have an up to date Inspection report to publish, however have also been inspected and rated as Good.

 You can find more information on the Care Quality Commission website.
 If you have any questions or comments about our services please contact us using the details in the Service User Information Pack for the relevent Service through the links below: